 Federal and state agencies set air quality standards for outdoor air.
-The purpose of these standards is to prevent air pollution from reaching levels that harm public health and welfare.
-When an area of a state does not meet a standard, the state must develop a plan to clean up the air.
+The purpose of these standards is to prevent air pollution from reaching levels that hurt human health.
+When an area does not meet an air quality standard, the state must develop a plan to clean up the air.

-EPA sets standards for the entire country for air pollutants called criteria pollutants.
+EPA sets national standards for six air pollutants called "criteria pollutants."
 These federal standards are called national ambient air quality standards (NAAQS).
 States monitor air quality in different areas to find out if the areas are meeting the NAAQS.
-The federal list of criteria pollutants are:
+The criteria pollutants are:

-When EPA sets or revises a national standard, Washington uses air monitoring data to determine if air quality in the state meets the new or revised standard.
-Based on this data, Washington can make recommendations to EPA about how to designate areas of the state.
-EPA will make the final decision about how to designate each area.
+When EPA sets or revises a national standard, Washington uses air monitoring data to determine if air quality meets the new or revised standard.
+Based on this data, Washington recommends to EPA how areas of the state should be classified or designated.
+EPA sets each area's designation.
 Possible designations are:

-The Federal Clean Air Act requires states to develop plans for protecting and maintaining air quality in all areas of the state.
-It also requires states to develop specific plans for bringing nonattainment areas back into attainment.
-The plans are called State Implementation Plans (SIPs).
-Learn more about SIPs and see SIP documents.
+The federal Clean Air Act requires states to develop plans to protect and maintain air quality in the state.
+It also requires states to develop specific plans to bring areas not meeting standards (nonattainment) back into attainment.
+These plans are called State Implementation Plans (SIPs).

 Copyright © Washington State Department of Ecology|